-Some of the documents referred to in our publication scheme may contain information that is exempt under the Freedom of Information Act.
-Where this is the case, the information will be deleted but we will indicate where such deletions have been made and which exemptions apply.
+Some of the documents referred to in our Publication Scheme may contain information that’s exempt under the Freedom of Information Act.
+Where this is the case, the information will be deleted but we’ll indicate where such deletions have been made and which exemptions apply.

 Brief extracts of the material may be reproduced under the fair dealing provisions of the Copyright, Designs and Patents Act 1988 (sections 29 and 30) for the purposes of research for non-commercial purposes, private study, criticism, review and news reporting.

-If you wish to make a request for information that is not available via our publication scheme, you may make a Freedom of Information request by writing to the above address.
+If you wish to make a request for information that's not available via our Publication Scheme, you may make a freedom of information request.

 Who we are and what we do

-Details of the National Lottery Act in 1993 can be viewed on the the UK Statute Law Database.
+Details of the National Lottery Act 1993 can be viewed on the UK Statute Law Database.

 The Financial Directions and Memoranda are available on request.

-Sport England is also answerable to Parliament through the Department for Culture Media and Sport, which is its sponsoring department.
+We're also answerable to Parliament through the Department for Digital, Culture Media and Sport (DCMS), which is our sponsoring department.

-Sport England carries out its objectives mainly by granting awards to sporting bodies and by making representations on planning applications which affect playing fields.
+We carry out our objectives mainly by granting awards to sporting bodies and by making representations on planning applications which affect playing fields.

-Sport England receives its funding from two different sources: from the government and from the National Lottery.
-The Annual Funding Agreement sets out the funding that Sport England will receive from the Government.
+We receive our funding from two different sources: from the government and from the National Lottery.
+The Annual Funding Agreement sets out the funding that we'll receive from the Government.

-More information about our current awards programmes can be viewed in our funding section.
+More information about our current awards programmes can be viewed in the our funds section

-Sport England works with numerous partner organisations, including its sister organisations, UK Sport and the Youth Sport Trust.
-You can find out more about work with our partners in our most recent Annual Report.
+We work with numerous partner organisations, including our sister organisations, UK Sport and the Youth Sport Trust.
+You can find out more about work with our partners in our most recent annual report.

-Sport England’s Annual Reports set out Sport England’s activities for the past year and accounts for how public money has been spent.
-Our Annual Reports can be published on our Annual Reports page.
+Our annual reports set out our activities over the past year and accounts for how public money has been spent.

-Pay received by Board Members and senior Sport England colleagues is listed at pages 37-40 of the 2009-10 Annual Report and Accounts.
+Pay received by Board members and senior Sport England colleagues is listed within the annual report.

-From 2009/10, Sport England will publish expenses of Board Members and senior Sport England colleagues in its Annual Report.
-You can download a PDF of our expenses policy.
+We publish expenses of Board members and senior Sport England colleagues in our annual report.

 We publish some information about payments made to suppliers where such payments exceed £25,000.
-Sport England’s current competitive contracts and Terms of Trade are on our Tenders and contracts page.
-Sport England will be publishing information about contracts awarded in the near future.
+Our current competitive contracts and terms of trade are here.

 How we make decisions

-Guidance notes for all of our current award programmes can be found on the funding pages of our website.
+- Guidance notes for all of our current award programmes can be found on the Our Funds page of our website.

 Policies and procedures

-If you would like to see any of the following Sport England policies that aren't currently available to download, please write to the address above.
-Sport England charges £5 for every policy supplied in hard copy.
+If you'd like to see any of the following Sport England policies that aren't currently available on our website, please write to the address at the bottom of this page.Read more

 Lists and registers

 Sport England has a register of its assets.
-If you would like any information from this register please write, using the address above.
+If you'd like any information from this register please write, using the address below.Read more

-Sport England publishes a Freedom of Information disclosure log which is updated every two months.
+- Sport England publishes a Freedom of Information disclosure log.

 Services we offer

 Sport England publishes detailed design guidance notes for a whole host of facilities, which are available on our Facilities and Planning pages.

 Our Sports Facilities Calculator (SFC) is a planning tool which helps to estimate the amount of demand for key community sports facilities that is created by a given population.

 Active Places Power provides a planning tool for sports facilities.
-It is designed to assist in investment decisions and the development of infrastructure improvement strategies for sport.
-You will have to subscribe to use this tool.
+It’s designed to assist in investment decisions and the development of infrastructure improvement strategies for sport.
+You’ll need to subscribe to use this tool.

-Other planning tools and guidance notes can be accessed on our Planning Tools and Guidance page.
+Other planning tools and guidance notes can be accessed on our Planning for Sport page.

-Since August 1996 Sport England has been a ‘statutory consultee’ on planning applications affecting playing fields.
+Since August 1996, Sport England has been a ‘statutory consultee’ on planning applications affecting playing fields.
 This means that Sport England must be consulted by the local planning authority (LPA) when a relevant planning application is received.
-We have produced a guidance note for local authorities explaining these consultation arrangements.
+We’ve produced a guidance note for local authorities explaining these consultation arrangements.